 Fuel Type: Natural Gas, or Liquefied Propane Gas.

-Climate zone: From Joint Appendix JA2.1.1.
+Climate zone: Use the EZ Building Climate Zone search tool http://caenergy.maps.arcgis.com/apps/webappviewer/index.html?id=4831772c00eb4f729924167244bbca22.

 Total Conditioned Floor Area: Enter the total new conditioned floor area in ft2, as measured from the outside of exterior walls.
 If the project is an addition, this form is used only for additions that are greater than 1,000 ft2.

-Building Type: Single Family (includes duplex), or Mutifamily (a building that shares common walls and common floors or ceilings).
+Building Type: Single Family (includes duplex), Multifamily (a building that shares common walls and common floors or ceilings), or Multifamily with central water heating.

-Slab Area: Area of the first floor slab (if any) in ft2.
+Battery Storage Included for Credit: Select yes or no. Minimum battery capacity required 7.5 kWh.
+See Table O for all requirements.

 Project Scope: Newly constructed building, or new addition greater than 1,000 ft2.

 Exceptions to Fenestration U-factor and SHGC: Installing less than or equal to 3 ft2 glass in door, Installing less than or equal to 3 ft2 tubular skylight, Installing less than or equal to 16 ft2 skylight, or Not Applicable.

+Average ceiling height in feet, used to calculate IAQ CFM.

+Vertical distance in feet from the lowest above-grade floor to the highest ceiling, used to calculate IAQ CFM.

-B. Opaque Surface Details – Framed
+B. Opaque Surface Details – Framed Walls/Framed Floors/Concrete Raised Floors

 Tag/ID: A label (if any) from the plans, such as A1.4 or wall.

-Assembly Type: Roof, Ceiling, Wall, Floor.

-Frame type: Wood or Metal.
+Assembly Type: Wall or Floor (NOTE: ceilings, SIP walls, mass walls and concrete raised floors are entered in different tables).

+Frame type: Enter wood or metal.
+If the assembly is a concrete raised floors enter NA.

 Frame Depth: Nominal dimensions (in inches) of framing material; such as 2x4 or 2x6.